wizzdi/flexicore-boot/flexicore-boot-starter-actuator/README.md

       }
     }
-a HealthIndicator inside a plugin:
+a HealthIndicator inside a plugins:

     @Component
     @Extension